Installation

 Run Checks

-1. Check tmux
+1. Check the daemon (no tmux required)

 tmux new-session -d -s test